toyosichristie/LITA-CAPSTONE-SALESDATA/README.md

 - GitHub for Portfolio Building.

 ### Data Cleaning and Preparation
-  In the initial stageof Data cleaning and preparation,the following actions were performed
+  In the initial stage of Data cleaning and preparation,the following actions were performed:

     1. Data loading and Inspection

-    2. handling missing variables
+    2. Handling missing variables

     3. Removing duplicates

     4. Data cleaning and formatting

 ### Explanatory Data Analysis
-      Explanatory Data Analysis involvedd exploring the data to answer some questions such as:
+      Explanatory Data Analysis involvedd exploring the data to answer questions such as:

 - Summarize total sales by product, region and month using pivot tables.
 - Use Excel formulas to calculate Metrics such as average sales per product and total revenue by region.